 When to Drink Espresso?

 You can have an espresso any time of day.
 Have it with a little pastry!
 Traditionally an espresso would be the preferred choice of coffee to drink in the afternoon or evening as it does not contain milk.
-It's easy in your stomach.
+It's easy on your stomach.

-We purchased a Breville BES840XL Infuser Espresso Machine online, and ever since then we have enjoyed making our favorite coffee (including espresso) at home.
+We purchased a Breville BES840XL Infuser Espresso Machine online, and ever since then, we have enjoyed making our favorite coffee (including espresso) at home.
 If you don't own this espresso machine, don't worry; most machines have a similar brewing style.
 If you follow the correct brewing procedure, I'm sure you will achieve the great taste or flavor that you're aiming for.